arnabc/arnabc.github.io/source/_posts/2013-07-27-how-to-write-custom-launcher-app-in-android.markdown

 For those who wants to investigate further, do take a look at the default launcher application code here: [Android Stock Launcher App](https://android.googlesource.com/platform/packages/apps/Launcher2/+/master/)

+**Update**: I wrote another post which provides a high-level overview of what all things are required to develop a "**kiosk-mode**" Android application.
+You can check it out here - [Developing kiosk-mode applications in Android](/blog/2013/11/developing-kiosk-mode-applications-in-android/)

 You can download the full source code used in this article from this Github [repository](https://github.com/arnabc/simplelauncher/zipball/master).

 <div class="github-widget" data-repo="arnabc/simplelauncher"></div>